Backstage, Port and Cortex: Three Paths to the IDP

-The term Internal Developer Platform (IDP) gained traction during 2023.
-The idea: reduce developer cognitive load by giving them a unified portal to discover services, provision environments, run common workflows, and see their systems’ state.
-Three options dominate the conversation: Backstage (Spotify, open source), Port (commercial, low-code), and Cortex (commercial, scorecards).
+The term Internal Developer Platform (IDP) gained traction throughout 2023.
+The idea is sound: reduce developer cognitive load by giving them a unified portal to discover services, provision environments, run common workflows, and see their systems’ state.
+Three options dominate the conversation: Backstage[1] (Spotify, open source), Port[2] (commercial, low-code), and Cortex[3] (commercial, scorecards).
 This article is an honest comparison with criteria to choose.

 - Discovering: “what service does X? where is the code? who maintains it?”